-Bacterial vaginosis (BV) is an infection in the vagina.
-BV is caused by changes in the amount of certain types of bacteria in your vagina.
+Bacterial vaginosis (BV) is a condition caused by changes in the amount of certain types of bacteria in your vagina.
 BV is common, and any woman can get it.
 BV is easily treatable with medicine from your doctor or nurse.
 If left untreated, it can raise your risk for sexually transmitted infections (STIs) and cause problems during pregnancy.

-Bacterial vaginosis (BV) is an infection in the vagina.
-BV is caused by changes in the amount of certain types of bacteria in your vagina.
+Bacterial vaginosis (BV) is a condition caused by changes in the amount of certain types of bacteria in your vagina.
 BV can develop when your vagina has more harmful bacteria than good bacteria.

-BV is the most common vaginal infection in women ages 15 to 44.1 But women of any age can get it, even if they have never had sex.
+BV is the most common vaginal condition in women ages 15 to 44.1 But women of any age can get it, even if they have never had sex.

 You may be more at risk for BV if you: